Refractive Lens Exchange

 Refractive Lens Exchange has many benefits, particularly the improvement in both distance and near vision.
 The lens implant options are the same as those used with cataract surgery.

-Refractive Lens Exchange surgery is performed by Dr. Manning in an outpatient surgery center.
+Refractive Lens Exchange surgery is performed by our experienced ophthalmologist in an outpatient surgery center.
 Upon arrival at the center, topical anesthesia is achieved with eye drops and generally no need for needles.
 A mild sedative is given to prepare you for surgery.
 Patients are generally quite comfortable during surgery with no pain but only a pressure sensation and the appearance of a “light show.”
 During this time, the natural lens is broken up using vibrations into tiny particles that are then removed from the eye.
 Generally, no sutures are needed as the incision is very small and self-sealing.
 Surgery is performed one eye at a time.
 The other eye may be treated as soon as 1-2 weeks later.

 Recovery from Refractive Lens Exchange involves minimal restrictions, even immediately after surgery.
 You will be using antibiotic and anti-inflammatory eye drops for a few weeks to aid in the healing process.
 Standard post-op visits are 1 day, 1 week, 1 month, 6 months and then yearly.
 You will need to have someone drive you home after surgery due to the sedatives used.
 Most patients find that they can usually return to work after the first post-op visit.